llnl/benchmarks/docs/90_appendix/build_docs.rst

 Building
 ========

 Building the documentation is mostly managed through the ``build_doc.py`` Python script.
 Its help page can be viewed with the command ``build_doc.py -h``.
 Running the command sans command line parameters will generate the HTML and PDF builds of the documentation.
 This script puts the build files and final outputs within the ``_build`` directory.

 .. note::

    If the ``_build`` directory is already present and you are about to do a new build, you may want to delete it beforehand.

-The command to automatically remove ``_build`` if it already exists, build the documentation, and to pipe the output to a log file is below.
+The command to automatically remove ``_build`` if it already exists, build the HTML and PDF documentation, and to pipe the output to a log file is below.

 .. code-block:: bash

-   rm -rf _build ; ./build_doc.py --all 2>&1 | tee output.log
+   rm -rf _build ; ./build_doc.py --html --pdf 2>&1 | tee output.log

 If successful, the following top-level files are made.
 They can be opened with common tools, e.g., Mozilla Firefox for the HTML and Adobe Acrobat for the PDF.

 #. **HTML**: ``_build/html/index.html``
-#. **Markdown**: ``_build/markdown/index.md``
-#. **PDF**: ``_build/latex/tempi.pdf``
+#. **PDF**: ``_build/latex/fcrbenchmarks.pdf``
-#. **Unix manpage**: ``_build/man/tempi.1``

 If things are not successful, then peruse the output from the build (e.g., captured within ``output.log`` from above).
-If you are debugging something, then it may be desired to only build the HTML and not the other targets (e.g., PDF) since the HTML builds far faster; consult the ``build_doc.py`` help page for information on how to achieve this.
+If you are debugging something, then it may be desired to only build the HTML and not the other targets (e.g., PDF) since the HTML builds far faster;
+consult the ``build_doc.py`` help page for information on how to achieve this and increasing its logging activity.

 .. _DocContributing: